Import Data for Parameter Estimation

 columns: the first for input data, and the second for output data.
 The time data is

 time array in the workspace.
-You can import the input data
+To import the input data, you

-You can import the output data by typing
+You can view the data by clicking .

 Output data should look like this: